ihmeuw/vivarium/docs/tutorials/2_Death.rst

 Dynamic Rates
 --------------

-A fundamentally important concept in CEAM is the dynamically calculated rates.
+A fundamentally important concept in Vivarium is the dynamically calculated rates.
 Simulations are composed of many components which interact but may change from experiment to experiment so it's important that they be designed to function independently.
 One